monarch-initiative/ontogpt/docs/treatment/DiseaseTreatmentSummary.md

 attributes:
   disease:
     name: disease
-    description: the name of the disease that is treated
+    description: the name of the disease that is treated.
     from_schema: http://w3id.org/ontogpt/treatment
     rank: 1000
     range: Disease